 When you are injured in an auto accident, the legal implications can be challenging.
 You must determine whether your claim will be paid by your insurance company or by the other driver’s insurer.
 If the other driver is uninsured, the situation becomes more difficult.
 In some cases, you may have to file suit against your own insurance company.

-The Pennsylvania automobile accident law firm of Brookman, Rosenberg, Brown & Sandler (BRBS) fully understands the complexity of auto accident liability law.
+The Pennsylvania automobile accident law firm of Brookman, Rosenberg, Brown & Sandler (BRBS) fully understands the complexity of auto accident liability law and the severity of automobile accidents & injuries.
 Our lawyers examine the specifics of your accident and advise you how to proceed.
 Not every car accident case leads to a large settlement.
 We give you a realistic expectation of the damages that you may be entitled to.
 Our Pennsylvania car accident attorneys ensure that you receive the maximum compensation allowed by law.

 In Pennsylvania, every driver is required to carry no-fault auto insurance.
 This type of policy covers your economic losses after an auto accident, regardless of whether the accident was your fault or the other driver’s fault.
 Economic losses include—